-- 7.5.1 Employees will be granted bereavement leave on full salary on the death of a member of the Employee's immediate family or household - 7.5.2 "Immediate family" includes: - (a) The Employee's spouse; - (b) A child, ex-nuptial child, step-child, adopted child, an ex-foster child of the Employee, parent, grandparent, grandchild or sibling of the employee or spouse of the employee, step-father, step-mother, half-brother, half-sister, step-brother or step-sister of the Employee. - 7.5.3 "Spouse" of the Employee includes: - (a) a former spouse: and - (b) a de facto spouse including a spouse of the same sex as the employee. - 7.5.4 The conditions and entitlements prescribed in Directive 3/02, Bereavement Leave, issued pursuant to the Public Service Act 1996 as may be amended or replaced from time to time apply to Employees. - 7.5.5 Where there is inconsistency between the provisions of the Directive and the provisions of any industrial instrument applying to the Employees, the provisions of the relevant industrial instrument will prevail to the extent of the inconsistency.
+- 7.5.1 Employees will be granted bereavement leave on full salary on the death of a member of the Employee's immediate family or household - 7.5.2 "Immediate family" includes: - (a) The Employee's spouse; - (b) A child, ex-nuptial child, step-child, adopted child, an ex-foster child of the Employee, parent, grandparent, grandchild or sibling of the employee or spouse of the employee, step-father, step-mother, half-brother, half-sister, step-brother or step-sister of the Employee. - 7.5.3 "Spouse" of the Employee includes: - (a) a former spouse: and - (b) a de facto spouse including a spouse of the same sex as the employee. - 7.5.4 The conditions and entitlements prescribed in the Bereavement Leave Directive issued and amended by the Minister responsible for industrial relations under section 54 of the Public Service Act 2008 apply to Employees. - 7.5.5 Where there is inconsistency between the provisions of the Directive and the provisions of any industrial instrument applying to the Employees, the provisions of the relevant industrial instrument will prevail to the extent of the inconsistency.